squinkylabs/SquinkyVCV/docs/filter.md

 **Bass** - Reduces the infamous "bass suck" of the moog filter.
 When it's all the way donw it's like a regular moog, and the bass will decrease as the resonance increases.
 When Bass is all the way it then there is no bass suck.

 **Slope** - Sets the filter slope continuously between -6 and -24 db per octave.
-Only operation with four pole lowpass.
+Only operational with four pole lowpass.
+The top (fourth) LED is for -24 db/oct, or four poles.

+## CV and attenuverters

+Many of the controls listed above may also be voltage controlled.
+The CV inputs are clearly labeled.
+Each CV has an associated attenuverted to scale it before it is combined with the control knob.
+Note the the attenuverters default to the middle "off" position, so they must be set to allow the CV to affect the filter.

+Most of the attenuverters are directly above the CV they control.
+The exception is the lone attenuverter above them that controls the Edge CV.

 ## Suggestions